Salisbury Playhouse

 Salisbury Playhouse is a theatre in the English city of Salisbury, Wiltshire.
 Built in 1976, it comprises the 517-seat Main House and the 149-seat Salberg Studio, a rehearsal room, a daytime café, and a community and education space.
 It is part of Arts Council England's National Portfolio of Organisations, and also receives regular funding from Wiltshire Council and Salisbury City Council.
+It is the largest of the three performance spaces within Wiltshire Creative.

 Overview

 Plays in the Main House are often own or co-produced works, of which there are between eight and ten a year.
 The Playhouse also houses touring productions and a variety of events as part of the Salisbury International Arts Festival.

 The Studio programme is the focus for the theatre's work for and with young people, which includes toured-in work, work from its Youth Theatre called Stage '65, and workshop productions.

 The Playhouse's Tesco Community & Education Space and Rehearsal Room opened in July 2007.

 In 2018, the charity which runs the theatre amalgamated with Salisbury Arts Centre and Salisbury International Arts Festival and was renamed Wiltshire Creative.

 The artistic director is Gareth Machin, who was appointed in October 2011.
 Since 2024, the executive director is Rosa Corbishley.